Workflows that run themselves

 - Purchase requests, sign-offs, leave, contract reviews - any approval with defined rules can be automated

-- Smart routing by amount, department, risk level — small expense auto-approved, large one goes to CFO — automatically
+- Smart routing by amount, department, risk level - small expenses can be auto-approved, while larger ones go to the CFO automatically

 - Reminders sent automatically to approvers - no more Slack messages asking where the approval is

-- Full audit trail of every decision — who approved, when, with what data — all logged for compliance
+- Full audit trail of every decision - who approved, when, and with what data, all logged for compliance

 Alerts and escalations